 If you have a wide seating arrangement, then the Sony X720E is a better choice since it has better viewing angles.
 The Sony X720E also has better 24p judder removal which is great for movie lovers, and slightly better gray uniformity which will please sports fans.
 The Samsung MU6100 on the other hand, has much better contrast and somewhat better black uniformity that is great for watching movies in a dark room, and better reflections and smart features for those who enjoy TV shows in brighter rooms.

 The Samsung MU6100 and LG UJ7700 are very similar, but due to the difference in panel types, one may be better than the other depending on your needs.
 The UJ7700 uses an IPS panel which is better suited for a brighter room with a wide viewing angle.
 The MU6100 uses a VA panel which has better contrast and black uniformity, making it better suited for a dark room.
-The UJ7700 uses a different sub-pixel structure which may bother some people in certain viewing situations.
+The UJ7700 uses a different sub-pixel structure which may bother some people for PC use.